 2. Do your research and know your priorities

 There are many criteria to consider when house hunting.
-Figure out what the deal-breakers are, where you can compromise, and what isn’t important.
+Figure out the deal-breakers, where you can compromise, and what isn’t important.
 Share this list with your spouse, so you can iron out any disagreements before the Open Houses.
 Things to consider and discuss:

 - House size and lot size (and cleaning and landscape care)

-- House design, including number of bedrooms and baths, “green” features, open concept, etc.
+- House design, including the number of bedrooms and baths, “green” features, open concept, etc.

 - The neighborhood, including appearance, demographics, commute to work, school quality, local taxes, crime statistics, local amenities, and nearby traffic

 - The condition of the house, “turn-key” or “fixer-upper,” or somewhere in between